chichiwang/notes/languages/java/modern_java/README.md

 * Can be added to Java codebases
   * Groovy works very well with existing Java classes
   * Groovy was designed to integated seamlessly with Java code

+### Scala
+Scala combines object-oriented programming with functional programming.
+The focus of the language is more on functions and less on objects.

+The concurrency library Akka, and the big data processing library Spark are both written in Scala.

+* Compiled language
+  * Scala compiler generates Java byte code
+* Extensive type system
+  * Scala is statically typed
+  * Type system supports the advanced object-oriented features as well as the functional features of Scala
+* Powerful language, but complex
+* Compiler can get quite slow on larger codebases due to the extensive feature set of the language
+* Runs on the JVM but requires adding of Scala runtime libraries